apache/storm-site/_posts/2015-06-15-storm0100-beta-released.md

 ---------------------------------
 Introduced in version 0.13, [Apache Hive](https://hive.apache.org) includes a [Streaming Data Ingest API](https://cwiki.apache.org/confluence/display/Hive/Streaming+Data+Ingest) that allows data to be written continuously into Hive.
 The incoming data can be continuously committed in small batches of records into existing Hive partition or table.
 Once the data is committed its immediately visible to all hive queries.

-Apache Storm 0.10.0 introduces both a Storm Core API bolt implementation that allows users to stream data from Storm directly into hive.
-Storm's Hive integration also includes a [State](https://storm.apache.org/documentation/Trident-state) implementation for Storm's Micro-batching/Transactional API (Trident) that allows you to write to Hive from a micro-batch/transactional topology and supports exactly-once semantics for data persistence.
+Apache Storm 0.10.0 introduces both a Apache Storm Core API bolt implementation that allows users to stream data from Apache Storm directly into hive.
+Apache Storm's Hive integration also includes a [State](https://storm.apache.org/documentation/Trident-state) implementation for Apache Storm's Micro-batching/Transactional API (Trident) that allows you to write to Hive from a micro-batch/transactional topology and supports exactly-once semantics for data persistence.

-For more information on Storm's Hive integration, see the [storm-hive documentation](https://github.com/apache/storm/blob/v0.10.0-beta/external/storm-hive/README.md).
+For more information on Apache Storm's Hive integration, see the [storm-hive documentation](https://github.com/apache/storm/blob/v0.10.0-beta/external/storm-hive/README.md).

 Microsoft Azure Event Hubs Integration
 --------------------------------------
-With Microsoft Azure's [support for running Storm on HDInsight](https://azure.microsoft.com/en-us/documentation/articles/hdinsight-storm-overview/), Storm is now a first class citizen of the Azure cloud computing platform.
-To better support Storm integration with Azure services, Microsoft engineers have contributed several components that allow Storm to integrate directly with [Microsoft Azure Event Hubs](http://azure.microsoft.com/en-us/services/event-hubs/).
+With Microsoft Azure's [support for running Apache Storm on HDInsight](https://azure.microsoft.com/en-us/documentation/articles/hdinsight-storm-overview/), Apache Storm is now a first class citizen of the Azure cloud computing platform.
+To better support Apache Storm integration with Azure services, Microsoft engineers have contributed several components that allow Apache Storm to integrate directly with [Microsoft Azure Event Hubs](http://azure.microsoft.com/en-us/services/event-hubs/).

-Storm's Event Hubs integration includes both spout and bolt implementations for reading from, and writing to Event Hubs.
+Apache Storm's Event Hubs integration includes both spout and bolt implementations for reading from, and writing to Event Hubs.
 The Event Hub integration also includes a Micro-batching/Transactional (Trident) spout implementation that supports fully fault-tolerant and reliable processing, as well as support for exactly-once message processing semantics.

 Redis Support
 -------------
 Apache Storm 0.10.0 also introduces support for the [Redis](http://redis.io) data structure server.
-Storm's Redis support includes bolt implementations for both writing to and querying Redis from a Storm topology, and is easily extended for custom use cases.
-For Storm's micro-batching/transactional API, the Redis support includes both [Trident State and MapState](https://storm.apache.org/documentation/Trident-state.html) implementations for fault-tolerant state management with Redis.
+Apache Storm's Redis support includes bolt implementations for both writing to and querying Redis from a Apache Storm topology, and is easily extended for custom use cases.
+For Apache Storm's micro-batching/transactional API, the Redis support includes both [Trident State and MapState](https://storm.apache.org/documentation/Trident-state.html) implementations for fault-tolerant state management with Redis.

 Further information can be found in the [storm-redis documentation](https://github.com/apache/storm/blob/v0.10.0-beta/external/storm-redis/README.md).

 JDBC/RDBMS Integration
 ----------------------
 Many stream processing data flows require accessing data from or writing data to a relational data store.
-Storm 0.10.0 introduces highly flexible and customizable support for integrating with virtually any JDBC-compliant database.
+Apache Storm 0.10.0 introduces highly flexible and customizable support for integrating with virtually any JDBC-compliant database.

-The Storm-JDBC package includes core Storm bolt and Trident state implementations that allow a storm topology to either insert Storm tuple data into a database table or execute select queries against a database to enrich streaming data in a storm topology.
+The Storm-JDBC package includes core Apache Storm bolt and Trident state implementations that allow an Apache Storm topology to either insert Apache Storm tuple data into a database table or execute select queries against a database to enrich streaming data in an Apache Storm topology.

 Further details and instructions can be found in the [Storm-JDBC documentation](https://github.com/apache/storm/blob/v0.10.0-beta/external/storm-jdbc/README.md).

 Reduced Dependency Conflicts
 ----------------------------
-In previous Storm releases, it was not uncommon for users' topology dependencies to conflict with the libraries used by Storm.
-In Storm 0.9.3 several dependency packages that were common sources of conflicts have been package-relocated (shaded) to avoid this situation.
+In previous Apache Storm releases, it was not uncommon for users' topology dependencies to conflict with the libraries used by Apache Storm.
+In Apache Storm 0.9.3 several dependency packages that were common sources of conflicts have been package-relocated (shaded) to avoid this situation.
 In 0.10.0 this list has been expanded.

 Developers are free to use the Storm-packaged versions, or supply their own version.

-The full list of Storm's package relocations can be found [here](https://github.com/apache/storm/blob/v0.10.0-beta/storm-core/pom.xml#L439).
+The full list of Apache Storm's package relocations can be found [here](https://github.com/apache/storm/blob/v0.10.0-beta/storm-core/pom.xml#L439).

 Future Work
 -----------
-While the 0.10.0 release is an important milestone in the evolution of Apache Storm, the Storm community is actively working on new improvements, both near and long term, and continuously exploring the realm of the possible.
+While the 0.10.0 release is an important milestone in the evolution of Apache Storm, the Apache Storm community is actively working on new improvements, both near and long term, and continuously exploring the realm of the possible.

-Twitter recently announced the Heron project, which claims to provide substantial performance improvements while maintaining 100% API compatibility with Storm.
+Twitter recently announced the Heron project, which claims to provide substantial performance improvements while maintaining 100% API compatibility with Apache Storm.
 The corresponding research paper provides additional details regarding the architectural improvements.
-The fact that Twitter chose to maintain API compatibility with Storm is a testament to the power and flexibility of that API.
+The fact that Twitter chose to maintain API compatibility with Apache Storm is a testament to the power and flexibility of that API.
 Twitter has also expressed a desire to share their experiences and work with the Apache Storm community.

-A number of concepts expressed in the Heron paper were already in the implementation stage by the Storm community even before it was published, and we look forward to working with Twitter to bring those and other improvements to Storm.
+A number of concepts expressed in the Heron paper were already in the implementation stage by the Apache Storm community even before it was published, and we look forward to working with Twitter to bring those and other improvements to Apache Storm.

 Thanks
 ------